-The leadership team is made up of our minister, the Revd.
-Steve Ansell, and nine Deacons.
-The minister has spiritual oversight for the worship, witness and work of the church and deacons serve and function related to a specific area of church life that helps and encourages the whole ministry and mission.
+The leadership team is made up of nine Deacons, including our Minister in Training Jon Stark.
+The team have spiritual oversight for the worship, witness and work of the church and deacons serve and function related to a specific area of church life that helps and encourages the whole ministry and mission.

 Our Ministry Team